I believe in the fundamental concepts of architecture.

 I have been fortunate enough to graduate as one of the top designers in my class having been nominated for two Outstanding Portfolio Awards, the Eduardo Garcia Award (the school’s highest design honor ), the recipient of the 2012 Thesis Award and the AIA Tampa Bay President’s Award.

-Derek Pirozzi Architecture Workshop LLC, Sarasota, FL, US, Owner and Lead Designer
+Derek Pirozzi Design Workshop LLC, Sarasota, FL, US, Owner and Lead Designer

 Jonathan Parks Architect, Sarasota Colony, FL, US, Intern Architect

 Oppenheim Architecture + Design, Miami, FL, US, Intern Architect

 Olson Kundig Architects, Seattle, WA, US, Intern Architect